Which Is More Dangerous: Texting and Driving or Drunk Driving in Tennessee?

 The 12 Most Common Causes of Car Accidents

 Car accidents happen often and usually result from preventable behavior.
 You can reduce your risk by staying alert and avoiding the habits that cause the most wrecks.
 These causes remain common across many states and road types, including highways, suburban intersections, and rural lanes.
-Here are some of the most common causes of car accidents […]
+According to statistics in Tennessee and throughout the United States, our […]

 Read more